PennyLaneAI/pennylane/doc/introduction/operations.rst

     [[RY(-1.5707963267948966, wires=[0]), RY(-1.5707963267948966, wires=[1])],
      [RX(1.5707963267948966, wires=[0])]]

-The post measurement rotations can be used to diagonalize the partitions of observables found.
+The post-measurement rotations can be used to diagonalize the partitions of observables found.

 For further details on measurement optimization, graph coloring to be solved